-And the design choices are endless – there’s modern sleek, industrial, Scandinavian, cute and quirky, elegant and sophisticated, coastal and fresh, and so much more.
+And the design choices are endless.
+There’s modern sleek, industrial, Scandinavian, cute and quirky, elegant and sophisticated, coastal and fresh, and so much more.
 We’re looking at colour combinations, sinks. cabinet designs and that’s just the first few ideas, so let’s jump in.

 1. Light and airy

-3. Simple and sophisticated
+3. Navy and white

-4. Black and white kitchen
+6. Black and white kitchen

-5. Grey and white kitchen
+8. Grey and white kitchen

 If grey and white kitchen tiles aren’t for you and you want to add a bit more colour (or perhaps just a different tile shape), take a look at these different kitchen splashback ideas.

-6. Brass touches
+10. Brass touches

 This kitchen is feminine and fresh!
 I know brass has been a huge trend for the last few years, but I honestly can’t get enough of it.
 Brass always seems to fancy up an otherwise so-so space.
 And this kitchen is no exception.

-8. Floating timber shelves
+11. Floating timber shelves

 An easy way to add warmth to an all-white kitchen is to include timber.
 And these floating shelves not only add colour, but they create a practical storage solution.
 Use this space to display your favourite decor pieces and art prints for everyone to see!

-10. White subway tiles
+12. White subway tiles

-11. In-built wall shelving
+14. In-built wall shelving

 This has the potential to look amazing – if you do it right.
-Now, warning for the wise – you probably won’t want to include an open cabinet if you have small children who could easily climb the shelves and pull items down.
+Now, a warning for the wise – you probably won’t want to include an open cabinet if you have small children who could easily climb the shelves and pull items down.
 So this might be more suited to those of you with a more grown-up family.

 Keep it from getting messy with the same jars filled with labels and arranged in perfectly straight lines!